 IF you want to try some more authentic local food like injera, Zigni and Tibsi were the three most common local dishes I came across.

 injera: A flatbread with a unique, slightly spongy texture.
 Traditionally made out of teff flour.
-It is a national dish in both Eritrea, and it´s neighbor Ethiopia.
+It is a national dish in both Eritrea, and it´s neighbour Ethiopia.

 Zigni: a spicy stew made with lamb or mutton.